 All the roofs will be 100% solar panels and we expect they will produce up to twice the amount of power that the development will need.
 We aim to store surplus power in on-site batteries to cope with peak demand or sold to the grid.
 We anticipate that that the fuel bills for individual homes will be significantly less than average.

 Strip lynchets provide inspiration for site landform.
-Important trees retained and 5000 new trees planted, Watton Hill will becomes a public open space.
+Important trees retained and 5000 new trees planted, parts of Watton Hill will becomes a public open space.

 Sustainable drainage system – no flood risk.
 Water collected and stored for use on gardens and open spaces.
 A series of ponds and swales creates new bio diversity.